 Many different approaches have been developed to tackle the problem of extracting keywords.
 The early approaches, such as KP-MINER \citep{el2009kp} and RAKE \citep{rose2010automatic} rely on unsupervised techniques which employ frequency based metrics for extraction of keywords from text.
 Formally, aforementioned approaches search for the words $w$ from vocabulary $\mathcal{V}$ that maximize a given metric $h$ for a given text $t$:

-In these approaches, frequency of high relevance.
-These approaches assume that the more frequent a given word, the more important the meaning this word carries for a given document.
-Most popular such metrics are the na\"ive frequency - simple counting and the term frequency-inverse document frequency (TF-IDF) \cite{tfidf}.
+In these approaches, frequency is of high relevance and it is assumed that the more frequent a given word, the more important the meaning this word carries for a given document.
+Most popular such metrics are the na\"ive frequency (word count) and the term frequency-inverse document frequency (TF-IDF) \cite{tfidf}.

 Most recent state-of-the-art statistical approaches, such as YAKE \citep{campos2018yake}, also employ frequency based features, but combine them with other features such as casing, position, relatedness to context and dispersion of a specific term in order to derive a final score for each keyword candidate.